 - And vomiting.

-Now if your dog has had a diagnosis of Lymphoma he will be very, very sick.
-Without any treatment survival times are short.
+If your dog has been diagnosed with Lymphoma, he will be very sick.
+Without any treatment, survival times are short.

-It’s possible that your dog might also contract a variety of other types of lymphoma including:
+Your dog might also contract a variety of other types of Lymphoma, including:

-- B-Cell Lymphoma, which means that the cancer is multicentric and has spread to all of the body’s lymph nodes.
+- B-cell Lymphoma means the cancer is multicentric and has spread to all the body’s lymph nodes.

-- Mediastinal lymphoma which typically attacks the lungs and organs and making it hard for the dog to breathe.
-This variant of lymphoma is also sometimes called Auxiliary Lymphoma.
+- Mediastinal Lymphoma typically attacks the lungs and organs, making breathing hard for the dog.
+This variant of Lymphoma is also sometimes called Auxiliary Lymphoma.

-It will be up to your veterinarian to determine what “type” of lymphoma that your dog has as well as plan out a potential treatment program for him or her.
+Ultimately, it will be up to your veterinarian to determine what “type” of Lymphoma your dog has and plan a potential treatment program.

-There are many breeds affected by this disease but this list is by no means exhaustive.
-Pedigree bred dogs are more likely to suffer from this condition as they have limited genetic material to draw from and are therefore more likely to inherit it.
+Many breeds are affected by this disease, but this list is by no means exhaustive.
+Pedigree-bred dogs are more likely to suffer from this condition as they have limited genetic material to draw from and are, therefore, more likely to inherit it.
 That being said, known breeds to suffer are as follows:

 - Airedale Terrier,